aquaULB/solving_pde_mooc/notebooks/TaylorExpansion.md

 Imports are usually performed on top of the Python file before any other code.

-In order to create comment in Python (text in your code which will be ignored by Python), put `#` in front.
+In order to create comment in Python (text in your code which will be ignored by Python), put `#` in front of the text.

 ```python
 # Note that numpy has already been imported above.